curblr/curblr-spec/Rule.md

 ```

 ### Taxi stand
-Defines a `restriction` that allows taxis to stand and pick up passengers.
+Defines a `regulation` that allows taxis to stand and pick up passengers.
 Implies that no other users may park or stand here.
 ```json
 {
   "rule": {